 Top 10 Tips for Riding in the Heat

-1. “Drink lots of fluids and wear light clothing.” –Lily LeBeau, 1st
+1. “Drink lots of fluids and wear light clothing.” –Lily LeBeau, first ride

-started drinking beer before noon.
-Haven’t done that in years.” –Dave Henley,
+4. “I started drinking beer before noon.
+Haven’t done that in years.” –Dave Henley, first ride

 10. “A good garden hose would be nice.” –Jan Shockley